Nikola Milutinov: Olympiacos (2015–2020)

 On 25 July 2015, Milutinov signed a three-year deal with the Greek League club Olympiacos.
 With Olympiacos, he won the Greek League 2015–16 season championship.
 He was named the Greek League Most Improved Player in 2017.
 Milutinov also reached the Euroleague final with Olympiakos in the same year.

 In October 2017, he extended his contract with Olympiacos for three more seasons.
 In the 2017–18 season, Olympiacos was eliminated in the playoff series to Žalgiris Kaunas with 3–1.
 Milutinov had his best season since coming into the club, and averaged career-highs of 8.8 points and 5.7 rebounds over 29 EuroLeague games.

 In 2018–19 season, Milutinov appeared in 28 games of the EuroLeague and averaged new career-highs of 11.7 points and league's second-highest 7.9 rebounds, while shooting 66.3% from the field.
 In the Greek League, he averaged 10.9 points and 7 rebounds over 24 games.

-CSKA Moscow (2020–present)
+CSKA Moscow (2020–2023)

 On 2 June 2020, Milutinov signed a three-year contract with Russian club CSKA Moscow.
-On December 30, 2020, Milutinov set the EuroLeague record for most offensive rebounds in a game – he had 16 offensive rebounds in a 91–87 win over Olimpia Milano, finishing the game with 17 points and career-high 19 total rebounds.
+On 30 December 2020, Milutinov set the EuroLeague record for most offensive rebounds in a game – he had 16 offensive rebounds in a 91–87 win over Olimpia Milano, finishing the game with 17 points and career-high 19 total rebounds.
+On 30 May 2023, Milutinov and CSKA officially parted ways after the expiration of their contract.

+Return to Olympiacos (2023–present)

+On 24 June 2023, Milutinov made his return to Olympiacos after three seasons, signing a lucrative two-year contract worth 3.6 million euros.

+On 11 June 2025, Milutinov opted to renew his contract with Olympiacos, signing an improved three-year deal, worth 7.5 million euros, despite having previously reached a verbal agreement with Olimpia Milano and in lieu of a three-year, 9 million euros offer sheet from local arch–rivals Panathinaikos.
+The deal was made official on the afternoon of the same day.